discordjs/discord.js/docs/docs_client.rst

 updateServer(server, options, `callback`)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Leaves/deletes a server that the client is in
+Updates the information, such as name or region, of a server the client is in

 - **server** - a `Server Resolvable`_
 - **options** - `object` containing (all optional):